 WHAT YOU NEED TO KNOW:

 Nail avulsion is when part or all of a nail is torn away or removed from the nail bed.
 Avulsion may happen on your finger or toe.
-Common causes include injury and infection.
-Your healthcare provider may do an avulsion to treat an ingrown nail.
-The nail bed will form a hard layer and then usually grows a new nail.
+Common causes include ingrown nail, injury, or infection.
+The nail bed will form a hard layer and then a new nail may grow.
 The nail bed will be sensitive until the hard layer forms.
 You will need to keep it covered to prevent infection or more injury.
 You may need to care for your nail area for several months as the new nail grows.

 Return to the emergency department if:

 - You have a red streak running up your leg or arm.

 - Your injured area is red, swollen, or draining pus.

 - You have new or worsening pain, or pain that does not get better with medicine.

 - You have questions or concerns about your condition or care.

 - Antibiotics may help treat or prevent a bacterial infection.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.